Economic development in India: Industrial output

-India is tenth in the world in factory output.
+India is fifth in the world in factory output.
+Major clusters of manufacturing are mainly concentrated in the states of Maharashtra, Gujarat, Karnataka, Tamil Nadu, Telangana and Andhra Pradesh due to relatively better infrastructure and quality of labor force.
 Manufacturing sector in addition to mining, quarrying, electricity and gas together account for 27.6% of the GDP and employ 17% of the total workforce.
 Economic reforms introduced after 1991 brought foreign competition, led to privatisation of certain public sector industries, opened up sectors hitherto reserved for the public sector and led to an expansion in the production of fast-moving consumer goods.
-In recent years, Indian cities have continued to liberalise, but excessive and burdensome business regulations remain a problem in some cities, like Kochi and Kolkata.
+India has emerged as the second largest manufacturer of mobile phones in the world with smartphone exports exceeding $10 billion in FY 2022–23.
+India has also emerged as the fourth largest manufacturer of automobiles behind only China, United States and Japan.
+India produced approximately 4.4 million cars in 2021.

 Post-liberalisation, the Indian private sector, which was usually run by oligopolies of old family firms and required political connections to prosper was faced with foreign competition, including the threat of cheaper Chinese imports.
 It has since handled the change by squeezing costs, revamping management, focusing on designing new products and relying on low labour costs and technology.
 Under the Modi Government, various initiatives are taking place like Make In India campaign, to boost the Indian industries.
 This will help the economy to grow as budding entrepreneurs will open industries and local things will get promoted.

 Services

 India is fifteenth in services output.
 Service industry employ English-speaking Indian workers on the supply side and on the demand side, has increased demand from foreign consumers interested in India's service exports or those looking to outsource their operations.
-India's IT industry, despite contributing significantly to its balance of payments, accounts for only about 1% of the total GDP or 1/50th of the total services.
+India's IT industry, despite contributing significantly to its balance of payments, accounts for only about 1% of the total GDP or 1/50 of the total services.

 During the Internet bubble that led up to 2000, heavy investments in undersea fibre-optic cables linked Asia with the rest of the world.
 The fall that followed the economic boom resulted in the auction of cheap fiber optic cables at one-tenth of their original price.
 This development resulted in widely available low-cost communications infrastructure.
 All of these investments and events, not to mention a swell of available talent, resulted in India becoming almost overnight the centre for outsourcing of Business process.
 Within this sector and events, the ITES-BPO sector has become a big employment generator especially amongst young college graduates.
-The number of professionals employed by IT and ITES sectors is estimated at around 1.3 million as of March 2006.
+The number of professionals employed by IT and ITES sectors is estimated at 1.3 million as of March 2006.
 Also, Indian IT-ITES is estimated to have helped create an additional 3 million job opportunities through indirect, induced and in helpful manner have created employment.